Burned Out at Work? You Need to Take a Vacation

 Despite this belief, most forward-thinking people (both employers and employees) are unlikely to think that a work obsession is a desirable quality to have in a team.
 They’ll recognize the importance of work-life balance in a well-rounded individual.

-How to Fix It: Remind your workers (and yourself!) that taking breaks helps rejuvenate them and allows them to reset and focus their minds.
+How to Fix It: Remind your workers (and yourself!) that taking breaks helps rejuvenate them, allowing them to reset and refocus their minds.
 When they return from their vacation, their productivity will improve.

 Though certain myths lead us to believe taking a vacation is selfish, you can prevent feeling burned out at work by taking regular breaks.
 Ensuring the wheels don’t fall off in your absence involves clear delegation and organizational systems.

 Schedule a complimentary coaching call with me if you need help getting your business in shape to allow some time off.
-I worked with a client who couldn’t find time to vacation for 11 years.
-After we worked on training his team to handle his duties, he went on a two-week vacation, and he was thrilled that the business ran well without him.
+I worked with a client who had been unable to take a vacation for 11 years.
+After we trained his team to handle his duties, he went on a two-week vacation and was thrilled that the business ran smoothly without him.
 That can be you!

 Coach Dave